FarmasiaVR/farmasia-vr/Docs/build.md

 After all the settings are set. `Build Settings -> Build` the first build you make on a computer might take a *while*.

 ![img5](img/build-guide/build5.png)

+After building you have two options for uploading the build to the Meta Store, either the Meta Quest Developer Hub, or the [`ovr-platform-util` command-line tool](https://developers.meta.com/horizon/resources/publish-reference-platform-command-line-utility/).

 ## Meta Quest Developer Hub